Definition of Criminal Trespass

 - Withdrawal of request to leave the premises;

-- Alleged victim lacks standing or authority to deny access;
+- Alleged victim lacks standing or authority to deny or withdraw permission to be present;

 - Agent of property owner lacked authority to order removal or bar entry;